A guide to fraud scores and scoring models

 • Difficult to establish a threshold for approving vs. declining orders

-On the other hand, all that control can lead to some headaches for merchants.
-Scoring models only provide a recommendation, which means that merchants will need an internal manual review team to evaluate ‘grey area’ transactions.
-Managing a large internal review team in addition to paying fees to receive a fraud score per transaction is costly and unscalable.
-In addition, determining the right threshold for declining an order is tricky.
+In addition, determining the right threshold for declining an order is tricky, and it could change over time as fraud evolves.
 If you decide that every transaction with a score lower than 12 will be declined, what should you do with a transaction that receives a 12.14?
+While this may be good for one segment of order volume, it may not be for another.
+Plus, how often should your team reevaluate it?
 As a result, thresholds are constantly being adjusted to compensate for new fraud trends and consumer behaviors.

 The other major concern is that scoring model incentives are misaligned with merchants.
-The scoring model provider will receive revenue per processed transaction regardless of how many orders are declined or approved.
+The scoring model provider will receive revenue per processed transaction regardless of how many orders are declined or approved, and regardless of the accuracy and consistency of the scores.
 In the end, the merchant pays the consequences for high chargeback rates and/or sub-optimal approval rates.
 Fraud scores may seem like silver bullets, but be careful before basing an entire fraud management strategy around them.